 OESOPHAGEAL CANCER IN OUR AREA

-In North West England, oesophageal cancer rates are 24% higher than the national average.
-Gwynedd in North Wales has significantly high levels, recording rates that are on average 65% higher than the rest of Wales.
+In North West England, oesophageal cancer rates are 24% higher than the national average, and all five counties record higher than average rates of this cancer.

 There are different types of oesophageal cancer and they are usually linked to where the cancer begins.